-- 20.04 Permanent office Employees will be entitled to a maximum of One Hundred and Fifty Dollars (\$150.00) per year for clothing allowance with receipts. - 20.05 (a) Certified Journeymen Electricians and Plumbers shall receive an annual tool allowance of up to Four Hundred Dollars (\$400.00) upon submission of receipts. - (b) Certified Journeymen Mechanics shall receive an annual tool allowance of up to Six Hundred Dollars (\$600.00) upon submission of receipts.
+- 20.03 Permanent Inside Employees will be entitled to a maximum of One Hundred and Fifty Dollars (\$150.00) per year for clothing allowance with receipts.
+Employees required to attend council meetings as part of their regular duties will be provided with an additional allowance of one hundred dollars (\$100.00) for business professional clothing to attend these meetings. - 20.04 (a) Certified Journeymen Electricians and Plumbers shall receive an annual tool allowance of up to Four Hundred Dollars (\$400.00) upon submission of receipts. - (b) Certified Journeymen Mechanics and Millwrights shall receive an annual tool allowance of up to Six Hundred Dollars (\$600.00) upon submission of receipts.

-ARTICLE 21: NO DISCRIMATION OR HARASSMENT
+ARTICLE 21: NO DISCRIMINATION OR HARASSMENT

-- 21.01 The Employer and the Union shall not discriminate against any Employee on the basis of race, religious beliefs, gender, gender identity, gender expression, sexual orientation, color, mental disability, physical disability, marital status, family status, source of income, age, ancestry, or place of origin of that person.
+- 21.01 The Employer and the Union shall not discriminate against any Employee on the basis of race, religious beliefs, gender, gender identity, gender expression, sexual orientation, colour, mental disability, physical disability, marital status, family status, source of income, age, ancestry, or place of origin of that person.
 The Employer shall not discriminate against any of its Employees on account of political beliefs nor by reason of their membership or activity in the Union. - 21.02 The Employer and the Union acknowledge a shared responsibility to prevent harassment and promote a safe, abuse-free working environment. - (a) Abuse shall be defined as a single or series of incidents occurring in the workplace that is known, or reasonably ought to be known, to be unwelcomed causing unnecessary psychological, emotional and/or physical harm.
 This may include but is not limited to physical violence or non-consensual physical or sexual contact, verbal or written threats, physical or psychological bullying, humiliation, intimidation or coercion. - (b) Harassment shall be defined as a single or repeated incidents of objectionable or unwelcome conduct, comment, bullying or action by a person that the person knows or ought reasonably to know will or would cause offence or humiliation or pattern of behaviour intended or likely to intimidate, offend, degrade or humiliate a person or group, and shall be characterized by inappropriate, unwelcome, or coercive behaviour in any form.
-Harassment includes personal, sexual or workplace harassment, coming from unwelcome physical, verbal, or non-verbal conduct that demeans, belittles, or causes personal humiliation or embarrassment.
+Harassment includes personal, sexual or workplace harassment, coming from unwelcome physical, verbal, or non-verbal conduct that demeans, belittles, or causes personal humiliation or embarrassment. - (c) Internal Investigations involving allegations of discrimination or harassment must commence within ten (10) working days following the receipt of a formal complaint.
+The affected Employee(s) will be fully apprised of the specific allegations being investigated.